How to Replace & Adjust a Honda TRX400 Clutch Lever

 Step 3.
 Tighten the clutch cable adjuster locknut, then pull the rubber lever cover back into place and you’re done.

-Need to change out the clutch itself on your TRX400EX?
+Need to change out the clutch itself on a TRX400EX?
 Watch the video above to see how to replace a Honda TRX400 clutch.